Distribution Media Format

 Distribution Media Format (DMF) is a format for floppy disks that Microsoft used to distribute software.
-It allowed the disk to contain 1680 KB of data on a 31/2-inch disk, instead of the standard 1440 KB.
-As a side effect, utilities had to specially support the format in order to read and write the disks, which made copying of products distributed on this medium more difficult.
-An Apple Macintosh computer running Disk Copy 6.3.3 on the Mac OS 7.6 or later operating system can copy and make DMF disks.
+It allowed the disk to contain 1680 KiB of data on a 31/2-inch disk, instead of the standard 1440 KiB.
+As a side effect, utilities had to specifically support the format in order to read and write the disks, which made copying of products distributed on this data storage medium more difficult.
+An Apple Macintosh computer running Disk Copy 6.3.3 on Mac OS 7.6 or later can copy and make DMF disks.
 The first Microsoft software product that uses DMF for distribution were the "c" revisions of Office 4.x.
 It also was the first software product to use CAB files, then called "Diamond".

-Comparison of DMF and standard 1440 KB 3-inch diskettes:
+Comparison of standard 1440 KiB and DMF 31/2-inch diskettes:

-DMF in the form of a 1680 KB Virtual Floppy Disk (VFD) image and IBM Extended Density Format (XDF) images are supported by Windows Virtual PC.
+DMF, in the form of a 1680 KiB Virtual Floppy Disk (VFD) image, and IBM Extended Density Format (XDF) images are supported by Windows Virtual PC.